jkwakman/Open-Cookie-Database/docs/CONTRIBUTING.md

 - **Wildcard**: A 0 in this column means that the cookie name is not a wildcard, and a 1 means that the cookie name is a wildcard

 ## Research
-The first step are identifying cookies that are not listed on the database.
-The contributor can use the following steps for collecting information about the cookie:
+The initial step is identifying cookies not listed in the database.
+Contributors can follow these steps to gather information about a cookie:

-1. First, identify the cookie name and domain related to the cookie.
+1. **Identify the cookie name and domain:** Begin by identifying the cookie's name and associated domain.
-2. Use a search engine to find relative information about the cookie.
+2. **Search for information:** Utilize a search engine to find relevant information about the cookie.
-3. Use first queries to find information about the related domain, for example, `site:example.com "cookie-name"`.
+3. **Search within the domain:** Refine your search by using queries like `site:example.com "cookie-name"`.
   a.
 In this case, the search will only list pages from the passed domain, that contain references for the exact cookie name.
-4. If you don’t find any information about it, on the previous search.
-Try to search by the specific name of the cookie, `cookie “cookie-name” from example.com` with a double quote, and the domain used by the cookie.
-  a.
-As a result, the search engine will be more strict with results that only contain the cookie name, but look into other domains.
+4. **Broaden the search:** If no information is found, try searching using the cookie name within double quotes and specifying the domain, such as `"cookie-name" from example.com`.
+This will yield stricter results containing the cookie name, potentially across different domains.

 If you find pages outside the company responsible for the cookie, double-check on more than one source to see if the description matches on more than one page.
 Review the information and finally double-check if the cookie wasn’t registered previously.

 ### Categorization
 Finding information about cookies is free for the person executing the audit.
 You will need to find the company responsible for the cookie, a category where this cookie fits, a description, and the retention period.
 The accepted categories are: